WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 * **Network stability** The network stack received some much needed love and should be more durable.
 And expect even more improvements in the next release.
 * **Network APIs** We've also spent time cleaning up behavior and naming of the WiFi and network API surface

-## Visual Studio Extensions

-* **Better Meadow selection in Visual Studio on Windows** The Windows VS20xx extensions can now display a *Meadow Device List* on the main UI ribbon - no need to open a separate modal window!
-To enable - right-click on the ribbon (below the file menu) and check *Meadow Device List*.
-* **General stability** We're continuing to improve our tooling experience, this release adds several stability improvements and addresses some crashing bugs.

 ## Meadow.CLI